knowlml/ict4d-playbook/toolkits/software-and-apps-for-volunteers.md

 <p class="lead">This toolkit is a list of software and links to download them which includes desktop software (PC, Mac, Linux) and smartphones (iOS and Android).
 Everything on this list is free (or freemium). </p>

-You can find a USB image of all of these software packages paired with valuable content at the <a href="#">Peace Corps On-A-Stick project</a>.
+You can find a USB image of all of these software packages paired with valuable content at the <a href="http://peacecorps.github.io/peace-corps-on-a-stick/">Peace Corps On-A-Stick project</a>.

 ___